BrumPHP/Assets/code-of-conduct.md

 * The circumstances surrounding the incident.
 * Other people involved in the incident.

-The staff are well informed on how to deal with the incident and how to further proceed with the situation.

-3\.
 If everyone is presently physically safe, involve law enforcement or security only at a victim's request.
 If you do feel your safety is in jeopardy please do not hesitate to contact local law enforcement by dialing +44 121 626 5000.
-If you do not have a cell phone, you can simply ask a staff member.
+If you do not have a mobile phone, you can simply ask an organiser.

 **Note**: Incidents that violate the Code of Conduct are extremely damaging to the community, and they will not be tolerated.
-The silver lining is that, in many cases, these incidents present a chance for the offenders, and the community at large, to grow, learn, and become better.
-Hackference staff request that they be your first resource when reporting a Hackference-related incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.
+The silver lining is that, in many cases, these incidents present a chance for the offenders, and the community at large, to grow, learn, and become better. brumPHP organisers request that they be your first resource when reporting an incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.

-If at all possible, all reports should be made directly to the Hackference organisers mentioned above.

 ## Staff Procedure for incident handling

-All staff for Hackference 2018 will have been briefed on the following procedures for helping you to help with your safety.

 (This procedure has been adopted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)".)